My rating: 3 of 5 stars

 Aestheticise, aestheticise!
 Such was our cry.
 Had not our favourite philosopher decreed that human existence is only to be justified as an aesthetic phenomenon?
 We were sick of mere life, all that mess, confusion, weakness.
 All must be made over—made over or destroyed.

-This is a commonplace of commentary not only on Nietzsche but also on the de Man affair (see David Lehman’s absorbing Signs of the Times: Deconstruction and the Fall of Paul de Man); to my mind, such an accusation tells the story too neatly, as if the Nazis had been pyrrhonists rather than essentialists.
+This is a commonplace of commentary not only on Nietzsche but also on the de Man affair (see David Lehman’s absorbing Signs of the Times: Deconstruction and the Fall of Paul de Man); to my mind, though, such an accusation tells the story too neatly, as if the Nazis had been pyrrhonists rather than essentialists.
 Nevertheless, in the novel, Vander carries this fascism into private life when he aestheticizes Cass rather than recognizing her reality.
 “She would be my Beatrice, my Laura, my Trilby,” he exclaims.
 The first two names evoke medieval idealism, while the third, in deflationary reference to George du Maurier’s bestselling late-Victorian Irish grisette, makes of Vander a mere monster, the Svengali of the anti-Semitic imagination.
 Is the name “Trilby,” in the absurdly august company of Beatrice and Laura, Banville’s own tacit admission of guilt for having come up with so crass a plot?

 And what resistance does the novel itself offer to Vander’s imposition?
 Cass, too, is supposed to be a graduate student, an intellectual, but we hear little of her ideas, and what we do hear strains credulity.
 She is a paranoid who believes everything is connected, and seems, as well, to believe literally in the conspiracy theory described in Foucault’s Pendulum: “Cathars.
 The Knights of St. John of Jerusalem.
 The revocation of the edict of Nantes.
 Freemasons.”
 Banville pathologizes Cass; he subsumes her characterization under her mental illness, a fictional schizophrenia-like condition called Mandelbaum’s Syndrome.
 That she appears in an earlier Banville novel, Eclipse (2000), is no justification, since nowhere does Shroud advertise itself as one in a series.
 If the terrible genius of Lolita is the real little girl immured but crying audibly within the prison of Humbert’s rhetoric, Banville, by contrast, leaves his heroine as hollow as his antihero.
 Vander concedes as much—